maxjeffwell/bookmarks-react-hooks/README.md

 ## 🚀 Overview

 **Bookmarked** is a full-stack bookmark manager application built with React Hooks and powered by Neon's serverless PostgreSQL database.
-The application provides a seamless single-page experience for creating, editing, and organizing bookmarks with advanced filtering capabilities.
+The application provides a seamless single-page experience for creating, editing, and organizing bookmarks with advanced filtering capabilities and **AI-powered automatic tagging using OpenAI**.
 The frontend leverages React's Context API with useReducer for state management, while the backend utilizes Vercel serverless functions connected to a Neon database for persistent, scalable data storage.

 <div align="center">